Book by the end of October & save

 La Sagrada Família

 Gaudí’s unfinished masterpiece remains a popular tourist attraction and a world renowned emblem of the city.
-Pupils will be amazed by its sheer size and its architectural complexity.
+Students will be amazed by its sheer size and its architectural complexity.

 Originally a Roman Village, this beautiful area is a fantastic combination of old and new with the main attraction of a stunning cathedral.
 The narrow winding streets, with their many shops and eateries, are great for exploring!

-This world-famous football stadium offers pupils the opportunity to experience the awe-inspiring size of this venue whilst also learning about the heritage and history of Barcelona FC.
+This world-famous football stadium offers students the opportunity to experience the awe-inspiring size of this venue whilst also learning about the heritage and history of Barcelona FC.

 The largest water park on the Costa Brava has numerous water rides and even a bungee-jump.